ag-grid/ag-charts/external/ag-website-shared/README.md

 Shared code for all AG Grid websites ([AG Grid](https://github.com/ag-grid/ag-grid) and [AG Charts](https://github.com/ag-grid/ag-charts)).

+This code is hosted in the [ag-website-shared](https://github.com/ag-grid/ag-website-shared) repository and included in other repositories using [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+Once it is included, the people using the container repository do not need to know about `git-subrepo`, unless they need to push/pull updates from this repository.

 ## Usage

-This repository is included in other repositories by using [git-subrepo](https://github.com/ingydotnet/git-subrepo).
-Once it is included, the people using the container repository does not need to know about `git-subrepo`, unless they need to push/pull updates from this repository.

 ### Prerequisites

 1. To modify or update this repository from the container repository, install [git-subrepo](https://github.com/ingydotnet/git-subrepo) on your local machine.
 You do not need `git-subrepo` if you just need to push/pull directly to this repository
     1. `git clone https://github.com/ingydotnet/git-subrepo /path/to/git-subrepo`
-    1. Add `source /path/to/git-subrepo/.rc` to your terminal rc file eg, `~/.zshrc` (see docs for others)
+    1. Add `source /path/to/git-subrepo/.rc` to your terminal rc file eg, `~/.zshrc` (see [docs](https://github.com/ingydotnet/git-subrepo?tab=readme-ov-file#command-completion) for other terminal environments)
     1. Update `bash` if required: `brew install bash`
     1. Restart your terminal

 ### Installation

-To install this shared repository into another container repository, run the following commands (NOTE: This only needs to be done once on the container repository).
+To install this shared repository into another container repository, run the following commands (NOTE: This only needs to be done once, on the container repository).

 1. In the container respository figure out the destination folder for this shared repository to go into (`[dest-folder]`), then run

     ```
     git subrepo clone git@github.com:ag-grid/ag-website-shared.git [dest-folder] -b latest --method rebase

-    # Grid
-    git subrepo clone git@github.com:ag-grid/ag-website-shared.git documentation/ag-grid-docs/src/ag-website-shared -b latest --method rebase

-    # Charts
+    # Grid/Charts
-    git subrepo clone git@github.com:ag-grid/ag-website-shared.git packages/ag-charts-website/src/ag-website-shared -b latest --method rebase
+    git subrepo clone git@github.com:ag-grid/ag-website-shared.git external/ag-website-shared -b latest --method rebase
     ```

 1. In the website folder of the container repository, add the `@ag-website-shared/*` import alias to point to the `src` folder of this repository eg, if this repository is included in the `src/ag-website-shared` folder: